Batch ETL vs Streaming ETL: The Only Guide You Need

 Using Skyvia Data Flow to Load Salesforce Data to Azure SQL Database 4

-1. Click the Source icon.
+Configuring the Source

-3. Select the Salesforce connection.
+2. Select the Salesforce connection.

-4. Select Execute Query for the Action.
+3. Select Execute Query for the Action.

-5. Click Open in Editor.
+4. Click Open in Editor.
 Find the Contacts table and click it.

 Using Skyvia Data Flow to Load Salesforce Data to Azure SQL Database 5